Research and Development

 |Research and Development||

-The Company constructs, develops and tests the AOT technology with internal resources and through the assistance of various third-party entities.
-Costs incurred and expensed include fees such as license fees, purchase of test equipment, viscometers, SCADA systems, computer equipment, direct costs related to AOT equipment manufacture and installation, payroll and other related equipment and various logistical expenses for the purposes of evaluating and testing the Company’s AOT prototypes.
+The Company constructs, develops and tests the AOT technologies with internal resources and through the assistance of various third-party entities.
+Costs incurred and expensed include fees such as license fees, purchase of test equipment, pipeline pumping equipment, crude oil tank batteries, viscometers, SCADA systems, computer equipment, payroll and other related equipment and various logistical expenses for the purposes of evaluating and testing the Company’s AOT prototypes.

 Costs incurred for research and development are expensed as incurred.
 Purchased materials that do not have an alternative future use are also expensed.
 Furthermore, costs incurred in the construction of prototypes with no certainty of any alternative future use and established commercial uses are also expensed.

-During the years ended December 31, 2021 and 2020, the Company incurred total expenses of $153,000 and $167,000, respectively, in the manufacture and testing of the AOT prototype equipment.
-These expenses have been reflected as part of Research and Development expenses on the accompanying consolidated statements of operations.
+During the periods ended September 30, 2022 and 2021, the Company incurred total expenses of $86,000 and $110,000, respectively, in the manufacture and testing of the AOT prototype equipment.
+These expenses have been reflected as part of Research and Development expenses on the accompanying condensed consolidated statements of operations.

 On August 1, 2011, the Company and Temple University (“Temple”) entered into two (2) Exclusive License Agreements (collectively, the “License Agreements”) relating to Temple’s patent applications, patents and technical information pertaining to technology associated with an electric and/or magnetic field assisted fuel injector system (the “First Temple License”), and to technology to reduce crude oil viscosity (the “Second Temple License”).
 The License Agreements are exclusive, and the territory licensed to the Company is worldwide and replace previously issued License Agreements.